CA-SOFTWARES/CA-SOFTWARES/README.md

 (c) 2022 CA SOFTWARES Corporation.
 All rights reserved.
 -------------------------------------------------------

+# License
-# CA is an open source software and has been licensed under Apache License Version 2.0 since v3.1.1.
+CA is an open source software and has been licensed under Apache License Version 2.0 since v3.1.1.
 License information and copyright information can generally be seen at the beginning of the code:

 ```
 /* Copyright (c) 2022, CA Development Team